 Maybe that’s what got him into craft beer brewing in the early days, before there was even a microbrew scene in Seattle.
 With degrees in chemistry and microbiology and love of fine beer, he was the first brewer at Pike Place Brewery in 1989.
 He went on to refine his craft with Fish Brewing Company, Redhook and as Brewmaster at Pyramid Breweries.

-Micah Nutt, Owner/Distiller
+Micah Nutt, Co-Founder/Distiller

 Micah is a skilled and passionate home brewer.
 Introduced to the craft in the 1980s by his brother, Micah eventually constructed an efficient all-electric basement brewery.
 As a software engineer, he set out to fully automate the process with computer control.
 But the solid-state relays, thermistors, and painstakingly soldered circuit boards were abandoned after he realized that brewing is more fun when done the old-fashioned way.